-Liquidity risk is the risk that the Issuer either does not have available sufficient financial resources to meet the Issuer's obligations as they fall due or can secure them only at excessive cost.
-This risk is inherent in any retail and commercial banking business and can be heightened by a number of enterprise-specific factors, including over-reliance on a particular source of funding, changes in credit ratings or market-wide phenomena such as market dislocation, including as a result of the COVID-19 pandemic.
-While the Issuer has in place liquidity management processes to seek to mitigate and control these risks, unforeseen systemic market factors make it difficult to eliminate completely these risks.
+Liquidity risk is the risk that the Issuer either does not have sufficient financial resources available to meet the Issuer's obligations as they are due or can only secure them at excessive cost.
+This risk is inherent in any banking business and can be heightened by a number of enterprise-specific factors, including over-reliance on a particular source of funding, changes in credit ratings or market-wide phenomena such as market dislocation, including as a result of the COVID-19 pandemic.
+While the Issuer has in place liquidity management processes to mitigate and control these risks, systemic market factors make it difficult to eliminate these risks completely.
 Constraints in the supply of liquidity, including in inter-bank lending, could materially and adversely affect the cost of funding the Issuer's business, and extreme liquidity constraints may affect the Issuer's current operations and its ability to fulfill regulatory liquidity requirements, as well as limit growth possibilities.

 The Issuer's cost of obtaining funding is directly related to prevailing interest rates and to its credit spreads.
-Increases in interest rates and/or in the Issuer's credit spreads can significantly increase the cost of the Issuer's funding.
+Increases in interest rates and/or in the Issuer's credit spreads could significantly increase the cost of the Issuer's funding.
 Credit spreads variations are market-driven and may be influenced by market perceptions of the Issuer's creditworthiness.
-Changes to interest rates and the Issuer's credit spreads occur continuously and may be unpredictable and highly volatile.
+Changes to interest rates and the Issuer's credit spreads may occur frequently and could be unpredictable and highly volatile.

 The Issuer relies, and will continue to rely, primarily on retail deposits to fund lending activities.
 The ongoing availability of this type of funding is sensitive to a variety of factors beyond the Issuer's control, such as general economic conditions and the confidence of retail depositors in the economy and in the financial services industry, and the availability and extent of deposit guarantees, as well as competition for deposits between banks or with other products, such as mutual funds.
-Any of these factors could significantly increase the amount of retail deposit withdrawals in a short period of time, thereby reducing the Issuer's ability to access retail deposit funding on appropriate terms, or at all, in the future.
+Any of these factors could increase the amount of retail deposit withdrawals in a short period of time, thereby reducing the Issuer's ability to access retail deposit funding on appropriate terms, or at all, in the future.
 If these circumstances were to arise, this could have a material adverse effect on the Issuer's operating results, financial condition and prospects.